-Be a first-time homebuyer with no bankruptcies in the last 3 years as established by HUD (US Department of Housing and Urban Development)
+Be a first-time homebuyer as established by HUD (US Department of Housing and Urban Development)

 Provide 1% cash down payment

-Have sufficient credit history, with no accounts in collection, no charge-offs, and no unsatisfied public records
+Have sufficient credit history, with no accounts in collection, no charge-offs, no unsatisfied public records, and no bankruptcies within the last three years.

 Fulfill the “sweat equity” component of the program (see below in the FAQ section)